RobinKips/Data-Science-Portfolio/Setup_Deep_Learning_developpment_environment.md

 - 2. Installing Docker
 - 3. Installing Jupyterhub, your development API
 - 4 : Installing a Keras kernel for Jupyter
-- 5: Build an image
+- 5: Build a docker image
+- 6 : Share a host directory with the container
-- 6 : Run your container as a service.
+- 7 : Run your container as a service.